SharmaNitinKumar/FSE/README.md

-Github link for the Publication Titled: Significantly Improved Cryptanalysis of Salsa with Two-Round Criteria
+Github link for the Publication Titled: Significantly Improved Cryptanalysis of Salsa20 with Two-Round Criteria